 1) Search for Command Prompt in the search bar, then select the “Run as administrator” option.

 2) Type the following command into the open window: sfc /scannow.
 Then press “Enter” to start scanning.
-Note the space after “sfc.”
+Note the space after “sfc.” and wait.

-Taking the steps outlined above should fix your problem, but if it doesn’t, then try a subsequent solution.
+Taking the steps outlined above should fix your problem, but if it doesn’t, try a subsequent solution.

 Method #5: Update Windows